All Episodes

 You wouldn't understand it.

-It could easily be distorted.
+It can easily be distorted.

 It takes professionals like us to be able to analyze this and tell people what it really says.